Posted on: April 10, 2014 by Martin Curiel, CFA in Wealth management

 The Sheep Disguise: The insurance salesperson will typically argue that the product is a great way to save for retirement and save on taxes (since insurance payouts are generally tax-free), while protecting one’s loved ones.
 The product eliminates the hassle of putting money aside in a separate account.
 The agent will usually present a projection of “theoretical” payouts from the investment pool, which always appears highly attractive.
 The documents are hard to understand and compare from a fee perspective, so the purchase of the product ends up being largely an emotionally driven decision.

-The Wolf: In the investment world, 90 - 100% of the first year’s premium and 6% on the remaining years (see http://personalinsure.about.com/od/life/f/lifefaq3.htm).
+The Wolf: The commissions on whole life insurance can range from 90 - 100% of the first year’s premium and 6% on the remaining years (see http://personalinsure.about.com/od/life/f/lifefaq3.htm).
 It is one of the most profitable products for insurance companies, and so salespeople aggressively push it.
 The commissions paid are in addition to fees paid to the asset managers that handle the investment pool, which means that what the investor keeps in the end is reduced significantly.

 Efficient Strategies: Buy stand-alone term life insurance and invest available funds separately in low-cost financial products.
 Even if an investor pays an advisor to allocate the investment funds, it is likely to be less expensive compared to total fees paid under a whole life insurance policy.Multi-Asset Mutual Funds